thisdot/open-source/HOW_TO_RELEASE.md

    4. please use the versions starting with `pre` only when you talked to a repository admin about the release plan
 8. run the workflow
 9. If the workflow succeeds, there should be a new package released in the @this-dot npm organisation.
+10. Make sure you update the `package.json` of the recently released library with the new version.
+Because of certain restrictions we cannot push commits to the main branch from CI